DennisSchulmeister/SynthExperiments/Puredata/README.md

 Instruments
 -----------

 - **Tuning Fork**: A minimal synth producing a pure sine wave.
-Serves as a testbed for `libpd` on Android and MIDI message handling.
+Serves as a test bed for `libpd` on Android and MIDI message handling.

 - **Vanilla Sustain Pedal:** Demonstrates the use of PD's `[poly]`, `[clone]`, and `[bag]` objects to handle sustain pedal (MIDI CC 64).